aspose-cells-cloud/aspose-cells-cloud-docs/en/learn/how-to-protect-file/_index.md

 Make sure to replace YOUR_API_KEY, YOUR_APP_SID, and YOUR_APP_KEY with your actual API key, application SID, and application key.

-## Construct the API Request and Call the API.
+## Construct the API Request and Call the API

 This creates a new instance of the PostProtectRequest, initializing it with your desired files and protection Workbook request.
 It then calls the protect API with this protect request.
 The protect function supports extended query parameters, too.
 Below are the details of the aforementioned code snippet:

 ```CSharp